DAGINATSUKO/daginatsuko/README.md

 ### Hello. 👋

-IT professional, web developer, hardware enthusiast and VR fanatic currently working as a systems administrator.
-My hobbies revolve around building computers, aerial photography, automotive and simulation.
+I am a systems administrator, web developer, hardware enthusiast and VR fanatic living in the United States.
+My hobbies revolve around building computers, aerial photography, automotive engineering and the Unity game engine.

 My goal is to build a refined knowledge of how both hardware and software can come together to create unique experiences that push the very boundaries of how we perceive modern technology.